mbovijn/BTPog/README.md

 >Not all BT maps are deterministic.
 Some of them have movers that are looping continuously.
 So when you try to rush such a map, it usually comes down to a matter of luck when you arrive at such a mover.
 The mover could be in an optimal position, or not.
 If not, you're losing valuable time.
 What rushers can do is, go to the mover, and suicide when the mover is in a particular position, such that when you respawn and rush the map, the mover is in the optimal location.
 This works, but it's annoying, since you repeat the whole process over and over again.
 This mutator is trying to address that by allowing you to queue up a suicide action, and only actually executing the suicide when the mover is in the configured location.

 Up to 4 movers can be selected.
 As such, when executing some commands, a slot/id needs to be specified.
-Values values are 0, 1, 2 and 3.
+Valid values are 0, 1, 2 and 3.

 | Command                                            | Description
 | ---                                                | ---